boundary/flake/readme.md

 **How does this differ from snowflake developed at Twitter?**

 The differences stem primarily from the fact that Twitter snowflake ids are 64-bits wide.
-This means that additional coordination is required to pick a worker id (twitter does this via a ZooKeeper ensemble) and a new epoch must be defined so that timestamps can fit into a small number of bits.
+This means that additional coordination is required to pick a worker id (twitter does this via a ZooKeeper ensemble).
 Their scheme works great when your ids must fit into 64-bits.
 However this comes at the cost of additional coordination among nodes and a system that is generally a little more difficult to reason about.
 It is a fine system though and we were able to learn from it in our efforts.

 **How is flake different from rearranging the bits of a UUID-1 id?**